stuartellis/sve-personal-website/content/articles/tf-wrapper-design.md

 > Only use the required variables in locals, then use those locals to define resource names.
 This ensures that your deployed resources are not tied to the details of the tooling.

+This tooling creates new units as a copy of files in `tf/units/template/`.
 If the provided code is not appropriate, you can customise the contents of a module in any way that you need.
 The tooling automatically finds all of the modules in the directory `tf/units/`.
 It only requires that a module is a valid TF root module and accepts the four defined input variables.
 The `handle` and other locals in `meta_locals.tf` give you a set of conventions to help you manage resource names, but the tooling does not rely on them.

 > If you do not use the `handle` or an equivalent hash in the name of a resource, you must decide how to ensure that each copy of the resource will have a unique name.